Jaihind 2: Tamil version

-Kannada version
+Telugu version

+123telugu wrote, "On the whole, Jai Hind 2 is an out and out Arjun film right till the end.
+Be it his acting, stunts or direction, he handles every department convincingly.
+But an extended run time, forced comedy track and tedious first half an hour stops this film from becoming an complete action entertainer.
+Finally, all those who love serious films with a social message will end up liking this one".
+Full Hyderabad wrote "Take a chance with this one only if you are a die-hard Arjun fan, and carry enough popcorn and soda to while away the time".

+Abhimanyu

 Abhimanyu received positive reviews from critics.

 Bangalore Mirror wrote, "Abhimanyu may not be unique in how the story is told, but the idea is novel and is appealing enough".
-Indiaglitz gave 8 out of 10 and wrote, "Terrific action, tolerable narration, appealing in contents – Arjun Sarja in his first direction in Kannada has given a ‘Paisa Vasool’ cinema Abhimanyu".
+Indiaglitz gave 8 out of 10 and wrote, "Terrific action, tolerable narration, appealing in contents – Arjun Sarja in his first direction in Kannada has given a 'paisa vasool' cinema Abhimanyu".
 The New Indian Express wrote "Abhimanyu is a taut action film with a strong social message.
 The subject would not have lost its grip if he was a little focussed on what exactly he wanted to say.
 However, Arjun has put enough effort into the film to make it a worthy one-time watch".